Frequently Asked Questions

 How do employers create a work schedule that works around a student’s class schedule?
 Accordion Closed

 Typically, on-campus employers collect availability from student employees and applicants each semester and then maps those availabilities to a schedule that meets their business operations.
-We encourage on-campus employers to collect availability, instead of a class schedule print-out, as students may have other responsibilities and/or commitments that would not show up on a class schedule.
-This also allows students to begin to build time management skills by scheduling time to each between class and work, or travel across campus if needed, etc.
+Applicants for on-campus jobs are encouraged to complete and submit a copy of the Student Application & Availability Form as a part of their application materials to share their anticipated availability with employers.
+We encourage on-campus employers to collect availability, instead of a class schedule, as students may have other responsibilities and/or commitments that would not show up on a class schedule.

 Do student employees get meal periods?
 Accordion Closed

 Student employees are authorized to take a 30-60 minute unpaid meal break for every six hours worked, typically and preferably after 4 hours of work or somewhere in the middle of their shift (i.e. not the last 30 minutes of their 6-hour shift, because then it’s really a 5.5-hour shift).
 For a meal period to be non-compensable, student employees must be relieved of work duties during the meal period, and whenever possible, be free to leave the worksite.

 The Fair Labor Standards Act (FLSA) does not mandate a lunch period (other than stating that mealtime is unpaid and an employee must be relieved of all duties during that time) for Arizona.

 Can student employees take breaks?
 Accordion Closed